-This version of Dramatic Fanatic became fully playable in the 1.2 patch that released on April 20th 2019.
+This version of Dramatic Fanatic became fully playable in the 1.2 patch that released on April 20th 2019, by having the player stand on two platforms in the first phase of the battle.
 The nuns will throw rulers and the babies have been moved to the phase with the husband's god form.
 Not much has changed.

 There are four weapons and one charm that are unused in the game.
 These unused items can be used using the level select.